Jasna-Budhathoki/GuessingGame/README.md

 to guess it.

 There are two versions of the 20 Questions guessing game.
-The first version has a pre-specified set of objects, at least 16.
-The second version allows an unrestricted set of things; it begins with the pre-specified set but allows the user to add objects to the set.
+The first version has a pre-specified set of questions, at least 16.
+The second version allows an unrestricted set of things; it begins with the pre-specified set but allows the user to add questions to the set.